-One little paragraph within that post has caused some angst!
+One little paragraph within the post from Freda has caused some angst!
 I've had readers really very upset with me for publishing that page.
 It all has to do with the issue of boiling low acid foods prior to eating them.

 I want to clear up some issues here.
 In Freda's post she states.